crums-io/merkle-tree/docs/index.md

 4. Applying the pigeon hole principle, *n* ranging from 2<sup>*k*</sup> to 2<sup>*k*+1</sup> constrained by (1) and (2), conclude that **T(** *n* + 1 **)** - **T(** *n* **)** = 2 and since **T(** 2 **)** = 3, the proposition must be true. &#x220e;

-** Transition To ByteBuffers**

-The current design exposes data as byte arrays.
-This necessitates copying the data, since there are is no such thing as a read-only byte array in Java.
-I resisted using read-only ByteBuffers since a) the data chunks are typically only 32 bytes wide and b) you can't compose a read-only buffer from a bunch of other read-only buffers without copying (a design limitation, imo).
-Still, a buffer design would be better.
-Next version, hopefully.

-## Status

-Dec 25 2019

-> 0.0.1 Released.
-More serialization support in next version.

-Dec 21 2019

-> Coming soon :)